The Challenges of Trace-Driven Wi-Fi Emulation: Experimental Set-up

-In this section, we present the experimental set-up that we used for all our measurements.
-Our measurement set-up, shown in Figure 1, is as follows: \begin{itemize}[noitemsep,nolistsep] \item one laptop as client; connected to Wi-Fi for measurements and connected to an access point with an Ethernet cable for feedback. \item one laptop as server; connected to same access point as the client with an Ethernet cable \end{itemize}
+In this section, we present the experimental set-up that we use for all our measurements.
+Figure 1 presents our measurement set-up which is as follows: \begin{itemize}[noitemsep,nolistsep] \item one laptop as a client; connected to Wi-Fi for measurements and connected to an access point with an Ethernet cable for feedback. \item one laptop as server; connected to the same access point as the client with an Ethernet cable \end{itemize}

-The AP was TP-Link Archer C7 which supports 802.11ac.
-It supports 2.4 GHz and 5 GHz connections simultaneously.
-We did our testing with 802.11ac and 2.4 GHz.
-We used 2 Dell laptops with identical specifications; Intel 8th generation core i7 CPU - 1.9GHz (Turbo 4GHz), 16 GB RAM and 520 GB SSD hard drive.
-Both machines had Ubuntu 18.04 freshly installed, they did not have anything else installed on them.
-We used this set-up to avoid any impact of CPU load on the Saturator.
+The AP is TP-Link Archer C7 which supports 802.11ac, and 2.4 and 5 GHz connections simultaneously.
+We perform our testing with 802.11ac and 2.4 GHz.
+We use 2 Dell laptops with identical specifications; Intel 8th generation core i7 CPU - 1.9GHz (Turbo 4GHz), 16 GB RAM, and 520 GB SSD hard drive.
+Both machines have Ubuntu 18.04 freshly installed, they do not have anything else installed on them.
+We use this set-up to avoid any impact of CPU load on Saturator.

-We ran saturator client and server versions on these machines.
-We used Linux's traffic control (tc) option on the client machine to vary the bandwidth and loss rate.
-We needed to limit the bandwidth to a certain value for testing saturator's compatibility with Wi-Fi.
-We varied the bandwidth values every 12 seconds as follows: 15 Mbps, 40 Mbps, 10 Mbps, 30 Mbps and 15 Mbps.
+We run Saturator client and server versions on these machines.
+We use Linux's \textit{traffic control (tc)}~\cite{tc} option on the client machine to vary the bandwidth and loss rate.
+We need to limit the bandwidth to a certain value to test Saturator's compatibility with Wi-Fi.
+We vary the bandwidth values every 12 seconds as follows: 15 Mbps, 40 Mbps, 10 Mbps, 30 Mbps, and 15 Mbps.